-A two-blade model boat is immersed into a large water tank.
+A two-blade model boat is immersed into water tank.
 The rotation speed is 12 rps, corresponding to a tangential velocity of 2.52 m.s^{-1} at the tip of the blades.
-A bubble generator placed below the propeller produces a dense stream of rising sub-millimeter air bubbles.
-The 3-D mean velocity field is obtained by phase averaging.
+A bubble generator below the propeller, producing a dense stream of rising sub-millimeter air bubbles.
+The velocity field is obtained through phase averaging.

-Massless particles are then numerically injected into the mean velocity data set, in a radial arrangement and one diameter upstream of the propeller.
-Paths of bubbles are determined, providing an unique insight into this complex flow as shown in Fig. 9.
+A 3-D velocity field is obtained after averaging and outlier correction.
+Massless particles are then artificially injected into the mean velocity data set, in a radial arrangement and one diameter upstream the propeller.
+Paths of bubbles are determined, providing an unique insight into this complex flow as shown in figure 11.
 Color/gray level relates to the local measured velocity amplitude.
 Velocity reaches a maximum of 2.49 $m.s^{-1}$ in the outer region of the propeller, matching closely the blade tip tangential velocity.

-Fig 9.
+Fig 11.
 Pathlines of bubbles around the propeller

-The bubble mean radius along the Y vertical axis of the flow (rotation axis of the propeller) is reported in Fig. 10.
-The mean radius increases almost linearly to almost 325 μm at $Y \approx 30 \text{ mm}$, where the propeller is located.
-After the bubbles pass the immediate vicinity of the propeller, the radius is found to follow the opposite trend, decreasing to about 200 μm .
+The bubble mean radius along the Y vertical axis of the flow (rotation axis of the propeller) is reported in figure 12.
+The mean radius increases almost linearly to almost 325 mn at $Y \approx 30 \text{ mm}$, where the propeller is located.
+After the bubbles pass the immediate vicinity of the propeller, the radius is found to follow the opposite trend, decreasing to about 200 mn.
 The growth of bubbles is partly due, but to a very small extent, to the decrease of the static pressure with increasing Y. In fact, bubbles experience first the low pressure in the suction side of the propeller before getting into the high pressure region where they collapse.

-In the same figure, we report the histograms calculated taking the same bubble population below and above Y=30 mm (about 10000 bubbles in each side).
+In the same figure, we report the histograms calculated taking the same bubble population below and above Y=30 mm.
 The histogram peak follows the trend outlined before due to the pressure variations.
 The ratio of the upstream to the downstream populations is 65%.
-However, the ratio of the respective void fractions (V_f) is close to 100%.
+However, the ratio of the respective void fractions is close to 100%.
 These observations indicate that coalescence of bubbles is the main mechanism acting here, although breakup may occur in the propeller region.
-However, these observations only apply to this specific flow.
-Flows with higher velocities, higher levels of turbulence or where mechanisms of bubble generation are present (e.g. cavitating flows), would show a different behavior.

-Fig 10.
+Fig 12.
 Left: bubble mean radius versus Y; right: size distribution upstream and downstream section Y=30 mm